Managing small group visibility

 Making visibility changes to multiple groups

-In the Edit pop-up, tick and select the Visibility options as required.
-Notice also the other batch action options available for group Details and Sign Up.
+In the Edit pop up, tick and select the Visibility options as required.
+Notice also the other batch action options available for group Details, Sign Up and Custom Fields.

-Scroll to the bottom of the pop-up window.
+Scroll to the bottom of the pop up window.
 The list of groups that will be updated is listed.
-Type I CONFIRM and then click Save to process the visibility changes to all the selected groups.
+Click Yes, I'm absolutely sure and then click Save to process the visibility changes to all the selected groups.

 Managing the visibility of small group details